 CollaboratorsI am sometimes looking for collaborators (either at masters or PhD level).
 You can cold email me but check that my current research is interesting to you and is something that you feel comfortable working with.

-PhD studentsI currently advise two PhD students:
+PhD studentsI currently advise four PhD students:

 - Perla Doubinsky (Cnam/CEA): controlling generative models to steer image generation, with Michel Crucianu (Cnam) and Hervé Le Borgne (CEA) since November 2020.